Meet the Counselors

-Renee Prine, Counselor
+Renee Prine, Counselor, M.S.
+Ed

-Debbie Burch, Part-time Counselor
+Debbie Burch, Counselor

 An IVCC Counselor helped me!
 In the late 1970's I was a student at IVCC and couldn't decide "What to Do with My Life?"
 "What Major?"
 "What School?"
 I came to see my Counselor, Mr. C. many times, worried that I would make the wrong decisions.
-He listened (He always seemed interested!!!!), gave some advise, and helped me decide.
+He listened (He always seemed interested!!!!), gave some advice, and helped me decide.
 I graduated from IVCC and continued my education at NIU.
 My background includes career/academic Counselor to special needs and non-traditional students and job search workshop presenter.
 Ultimately, I returned to IVCC and have been advising students making similar life decisions for 20" years.

-Valery Calvetti, Part-time Counselor
+Valery Calvetti, Counselor

 As they say … “life comes full circle” … that saying became real and brought me right back to the IVCC where I began journey into higher education!
 I am certainly not a new face on campus as I have served as the former Director of Community Relations and Marketing, Counselor and Coordinator of Education to Careers and Adjunct Faculty member.
 Prior to my work here at IVCC, I served in northern Illinois and Wisconsin for many years, schools and agencies in social services, disability services, and pastoral counseling.